 Top Retirement Financial Planning Pitfalls in Des Moines, IA (and Simple Fixes)

-• Forgetting to update beneficiaries or account titles.
+- Forgetting to update beneficiaries or account titles.
 Fix: review them after each major milestone.

-Advisor role: accountability, periodic course corrections, and proactive risk management.
+Advisor role: provides accountability, adjusts course as needed, and manages risk ahead of time.

-• Fiduciary, CERTIFIED FINANCIAL PLANNER® professionals.
+- Fiduciary, CERTIFIED FINANCIAL PLANNER® professionals.
 We are both ethically and legally obligated to put your interests first.
-As an RIA, our certified professionals commit to ongoing education and high ethical standards.
+As a Registered Investment Advisor (RIA), our credentialed advisors follow rigorous standards and continual education.

-• Our I.O.U Promise (Independent, Objective & Unbiased advice).
-Transparency is non-negotiable.
+- Our I.O.U Promise (Independent, Objective & Unbiased advice).
+You have a right to clear, honest information.
 That’s why we provide straightforward disclosures about fees, risks, and any potential conflicts—no surprises, just honest advice.

-• Holistic planning: more than just investments.
+- Holistic planning: more than just investments.
 We deliver integrated strategies covering tax planning, estate & legacy design, healthcare considerations, and income projections — all aligned with your life goals.

-• Personalized & transparent.
+- Personalized & transparent.
 Your financial roadmap is built around your priorities.
 Transparency is built in—you’ll always understand every recommendation.

 Start Your Retirement Financial Planning in Des Moines, IA Today